 NRI sponsors National Review’s popular Books, Arts & Manners section—an explicitly nonpolitical section of the magazine.
 Since its founding, National Review has made coverage of and commentary on the culture an integral part of its mission.
 Bill Buckley had a deep understanding of the essential role of culture in realizing a life well lived.
 NRI has embraced this aspect of his legacy, hosting and supporting a variety of cultural events.

 The NRI Fellows are a distinguished group of voices who play a vital role in NRI’s mission of educating the public and promoting conservative principles.
 Each of them brings years of experience and expertise to the Institute.
-They headline our Regional Partnership Events, serve as guest interlocutors at our Regional Fellow dinners, and mentor our William F. Buckley journalism fellows.
-We are also working to build new programs around their particular areas of interest and expertise, including promoting the intellectual heritage of America and the West; defending freedom in Eastern and Western Europe; advocating the Constitutional separation of powers and resisting its abuse by our current government; and reviving the Buckley legacy of faith-based cultural transformation.
+They headline our Regional Partnership Events and NRI On Campus events, serve as guest interlocutors at our Regional Fellow dinners, and mentor our William F. Buckley journalism fellows.
+NRI also supports the expertise and scholarship of its fellows by supporting various thought centers based around their work.

 William F. Buckley Jr. nurtured two generations of conservative journalists.
 His enormous legacy includes scores of conservative editors and writers.
 The annual Buckley Fellowship for Young Journalists is a unique opportunity for a recent college graduate to work as writer/reporter with National Review for a one year term.